Define a Source Code Management Server

 To learn more about scripted test cases transfers, please visit: Transfer a scripted test case to a SCM

-You must declare the repositories containing automated scripts that will be executed by the Squash orchestrator in Squash TM without cloning them.
+You must declare the repositories containing automated scripts that will be executed by Squash Orchestrator in Squash TM without cloning them.
 You can clone these repositories if they are also to receive scripted tests in Squash TM.
 Otherwise, that is unnecessary.

 Once it is declared, you can select the repository in the field "Source code repository URL" for any Squash TM test case.
-This field is one of the 3 Squash AUTOM fields that enable you to associate a test case with an automated script that can be executed with the Squash AUTOM orchestrator.
+This field, as well as "Automated test technology" and "Automated test reference", enable you to associate a test case with an automated script that can be executed with Squash Orchestrator.

-To learn more about how to associate a test case with an automated script using Squash AUTOM, please visit this page: Associate an automated script.
+To learn more about how to associate a test case with an automated script using Squash Orchestrator, please visit this page: Associate an automated script.